 Machu Picchu Pueblo

-It used to be a sleepy outpost most famed for its thermal baths that gave it its name.
+It used to be a sleepy outpost most famed for the thermal baths that gave it its name.
 A train links the town with Cusco and there are plenty of accommodation options for all budgets.

 Even so, there are problems.
 Because the town has experienced such significant growth in such a short period of time, prices can be high and the quality low – until you find Inkaterra.

+Where to Stay When Visiting Machu Picchu?
 Inkaterra Hotel, Machu Picchu Pueblo

 It is the perfect base for visiting Machu Picchu and discovering the beauty of the surrounding valley.
 Spread over 12 acres, the hotel is a destination in itself.
 Its grounds contain its own tea and coffee plantations, herb gardens and a diverse ecosystem supported by the cloud forest setting.